Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Optimization Problems

 \subsection{Energy Minimization Problem}

 We now introduce the variant of the same problem which optimizes for energy consumption minimization.
-Let us introduce the binary variables $a(v)~\forall v \in \pazocal V$ which indicate whether node $v$ is turned on or sleeping.
+Unlike the throughput maximization problem in the previous section, we aim to minimize power consumption by dynamically activating only the nodes necessary to meet minimum throughput demands $d_k$ for all \glspl{ue}.
+To this end, we introduce the binary variables $a(v)~\forall v \in \pazocal R$ which indicate whether node $v$ is turned on or sleeping.
 As discussed in the previous section, nodes consume a minimal amount of power $P_{sleep}$ when it is turned off.
 Then using Eq. \eqref{eq:earth}, the aggregate power consumption across the entire \gls{iab} network can be represented as:

 The first part of the function is the static baseline power consumption of a \gls{rf} frontend.
 It is either $P_{sleep}$ if the \gls{rf} frontend is not activated or $P_0$ if it is activated.

 Based on this, the energy minimization problem can be formally stated as follows: \allowdisplaybreaks